sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_15_ShortExplanationOfHelloWorldCode/Q_15_ShortExplanationOfHelloWorldCode_Quiz.md

 **Description**

-a) It is not correct.

-b) It is not correct.

-c) input () function is for inputting a value from the end user.

-d) We are passing the value to the print () function and asking Python to print it.
+We are passing the value to the print () function and asking Python to print it.

 ---
 ---